๐Ÿ“žIntro to Public Speaking

 Empathetic Listening

-• Emotional understanding—strive to grasp not just what the speaker says but how they feel about it
+• Emotional understanding means striving to grasp not just what the speaker says but how they feel about it.
+If a classmate gives a speech about a personal experience, empathetic listening means recognizing the emotion behind their words, not just the content.

-Compare: Active listening vs. empathetic listening—active listening focuses on cognitive engagement with the message content, while empathetic listening prioritizes emotional attunement with the speaker's feelings.
-Both are "active," but empathetic listening adds an affective dimension essential for persuasive and interpersonal contexts.
+Compare: Active listening vs. empathetic listening.
+Active listening focuses on cognitive engagement with the message content, while empathetic listening prioritizes emotional attunement with the speaker's feelings.
+Both are "active," but empathetic listening adds an affective dimension that's especially important in persuasive and interpersonal contexts.

 Quick Reference Table